I’m here to tell you that life is tough.

 And if you aren’t sure what makes your heart sing, then give yourself the gift of discovering what makes you tick and keep an open mind.

-When life screws with you, calm the fuck down and observe yourself.
-You may not be able to direct your world in its entirety, but you do have free will to observe and respond.
+When life screws with you, you may not be able to direct your world in its entirety, but you do have free will to observe and respond.

 I say, respond intelligently by choosing joy as often as possible.

-Creativity is the path that will lead you there.
+Creativity is the path that will lead you there (click the shirt for more info).

 You can find my designs on Teespring – where I currently have a couple of storefronts.